SecurityAttributes/SecurityPosture/By_Example/Scenario_03.md

 ## Scenario 3 - Different Back to Business as Usual
-This scenario has mostly the same attributes as Scenario 2 with the exception that the PACE SBOM evaluation query returned one SBOM which does contain one affected component.
+This scenario has mostly the same attributes as Scenario 2 with the exception that this PACE SBOM evaluation query returns one SBOM, which does contain one affected component.

 An asset management query is launched to confirm there are no "known unknowns" (ie missing or incomplete SBOMs) in any level 1/2 devices, and there are not.
-However there is one level 2 device that does contain an SBOM with the affected component.
+However, there is one level 2 device that does contain an SBOM with the affected component.

 The playbook launches another PACE query about this SBOM to discover